RaggedBlade/SimilarIPGrouper/README.md

 # SimilarIPGrouper
-Python application that sifts through text files for similar IP addresses and groups them together.
+Sifts through text files for similar IP addresses and groups them together.

 ## Example of output written to the file: